 We only recommend installers that are MCS accredited: Always use an MCS accredited installer.
 Only MCS accredited installers are able to sign off installations that will comply with the government’s Renewable Heat Incentive scheme.

-- What is the payback for a solar thermal installation?
+- What is the heat output of a solar thermal system in kWh?

 - Free energy assessment